 The word ’superfood’ has been bandied around often these days.
 Just look in your local supermarket and you’ll find food manufacturers claiming everything from coconut water to goji berries are ‘superfoods’.
 Blueberries, according to Californian farmers’ conglomerate, Giant®, are the most super of all superfoods (2).
-But are they Super?
-Or are they just a healthy fruit?
+But are Blueberries Super?
+Or are they just a yummy fruit?

 Blueberries are part of the Vaccinium genus of plants that includes bilberries, cranberries and grouseberries.
 Vaccinium are native to many parts of the world, including North America and Europe and are farmed in Asia and Australia (7).
 Blueberries are mainly grown in temperate and cool zones and are available all year round due to different growing seasons and climates across six Australian states (8).

 Blueberries are a nutritious fruit and high in Vitamin.C.
 One cup of blueberries contains about a quarter of an adult’s daily Vitamin.C requirements (9).
 Vitamin C is important for synthesis of collagen, hormones and neurotransmitters, and is a powerful antioxidant (10).
 Blueberries are also high in fibre, and have a low glycaemic load, which can help improve glucose and insulin metabolism (11).